cermati/coding-convention/readme.md

 // Bad
 // ------------
-// Opening parenthesis does not match the current statement indentation level,
+// Opening parentheses does not match the current statement indentation level.
-// this way indentation guide won't match the closing parenthesis.
+// This way indentation guide won't match the closing parenthesis.
 // If the description is confusing, let me know and
 // I'll show you how the indentation guide helps.
 ResultFromExternalLibrary result = this.someExternalLibrary.doSomethingWithParameter(